Transportation Alternatives Program

 The first step in applying for an ADOT TA Program grant is to contact the MPO or COG where the potential project is located.
 Staff from the MPO or COG can assist you in reviewing your project and application for eligibility, completeness, and competitiveness.

-If you are unsure of which MPO or COG your project falls within, you can review the map of Arizona’s MPO and COG boundaries.
+If you are unsure of which MPO or COG your project falls within, you can review the map of Arizona’s MPO and COG boundaries and the map of Arizona Tribal Governments with COG and MPO boundaries.
 Lastly, to view a list of MPO and COG contacts please click here.

 Application Process